cha87de/clouds-exercises/ex-5/lesson-containers.md

  - What are pros/cons of containers compared to virtual machines?

 ## Task: Create Containers with LXC

 Clean up your bwcloud workspace: remove unnecessary virtual machines, release floating IPs, remove unused snapshots.

-Create a new virtual machine "lxc" in bwcloud with flavor m1.small from Ubuntu 16.04, and log into this VM via SSH.
+Create a new virtual machine named "lxc" in bwcloud with flavor m1.small from Ubuntu 16.04, and log into this VM via SSH.
 Inside the VM, let's install software for LXC.
 We will follow the official _lxc getting started guide_ [1]

 ```